Capture

 The Short Answer

 The ideal app for collecting event photos must solve three problems: (1) it must work for every guest regardless of device or technical ability, (2) it must preserve original photo quality, and (3) it must give the host a private, moderated collection.
-Capture handles all three by using a QR code that opens a browser-based upload page — guests contribute in under 10 seconds with zero friction.
+Capture handles all three by using a QR code that opens a browser-based upload page — guests contribute within moments, with zero friction.
 For the full social experience, guests can optionally download the free Capture app.

 What Makes a Great Event Photo Collection App